Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

 print(result.text)
 ```

-> **Note:** At the moment, this generic path is effectively backed by the biography engine via a router adapter.
+> **Note:** At the moment, the generic path for `frame_type="bio"` is effectively backed by the biography engine via the router.
 Other frame families (e.g. event, relation, timeline) will only start producing meaningful text once their engines are wired.

 ---